Adyen/adyen-commercetools/extension/docs/UpdateAmountAndExtendAuthorisation.md

 ### Prerequisites

 1. In order to update the amount, do not have immediate capture.
-You can disable Immediate capture in the Adyen Customer area or add a parameter `captureDelayHours` to `makePaymentRequest`.
+You can disable Immediate capture in the Adyen Customer area or add a parameter `captureDelayHours` to `createSessionRequest`.
 For details see the [Adyen documentation](https://docs.adyen.com/online-payments/capture#manual-capture).

 2. It is required to [set up notifications URL with CTP project key](/notification/docs/IntegrationGuide.md#fallback-in-case-metadata-is-not-available).
 The reason is notifications for amount updates do not contain `metadata` and thus the corresponding project key must be obtained from the URL path.

 ### Steps

-#### 1. Make payment with an additional parameter
+#### 1. Create payment session with an additional parameter

-In order to enable amount adjustment, make a payment and additionally specify
+In order to enable amount adjustment, create a payment session and additionally specify

 ```
 additionalData.authorisationType: PreAuth